 Robert J. Sheran was born on January 2, 1916 in Waseca, Minnesota.
+He lived in the same neighborhood as Minnesota Supreme Court Chief Justice Henry Gallagher, and did lawn work for him.
 He graduated from Roosevelt High School in Minneapolis in 1932.
 He received a B.A. from the College of St. Thomas in 1936, where he was a national debate champion.

 Sheran attended the University of Minnesota Law School and earned his law degree in 1939.
 Sheran's first job after law school was clerking for Minnesota Supreme Court Chief Justice Henry M. Gallagher.
 Sheran then went into private practice as a litigation attorney.

 On February 3, 1940, Sheran married Jean Marie Brown.
 The couple had five children.